Cyb3r-Jak3/cloudflare-utils/documentation/docs/lists/sync-list.md

 There are the following presets available:

-- `cloudflare`
+#### - `cloudflare`

-    List of ips that Cloudflare uses for their services.
+IPs that Cloudflare uses for their services.
+To include china ips add `?include=china` to the end of the preset.
+For example: `preset://cloudflare?include=china`

-- `cloudflare-china`
-    List of ips that Cloudflare uses for their services including China.
-- `github`
+#### - `github`

-    List of ips that GitHub uses for their services.
+IPs that GitHub uses for their services.
 Includes, web, hooks, api, git, packages, packages, actions, actions_macos.
+You can exclude any of these by adding `?exclude=` followed by a comma separated list of items to exclude.
+For example, to exclude actions and actions_macos: `preset://github?exclude=actions,actions_macos`

-- `uptime-robot`
+#### - `uptime-robot`

-    List of ips that Uptime Robot uses for their services.
+IPs that Uptime Robot uses for their services.

+Example usage:
 ```shell
 cloudflare-utils --api-token <API Token with Account:Rule Lists:Edit> --account-id <account id> sync-list --list-name <list name> preset://cloudflare
 ```